Rep. Gutierrez, longtime advocate for immigration reform, to retire, Fox News confirms

 But Gutierrez also was among the harshest critics of former President Barack Obama, whom he called the "deporter in chief" for ordering immigration agencies to deport hundreds of thousands of undocumented immigrants.
 He strongly disagreed with Obama's - and his then-chief of staff Emanuel's decision - to use the early years of his presidency to push for health-care reform instead of an immigration overhaul.

-Before the Thanksgiving recess, Gutierrez told The Washington Post that he was planning to file the roughly 800 signatures he needed to collect in order to run for reelection.
+Before the Thanksgiving recess, Gutierrez told The Washington Post that he was planning to file the roughly 800 signatures he needed to collect in order to run for re-election.

 "I'm filing my papers, and I'm doing it again," he said at the time.